24 Simple Home Hacks to Save Money

 Keep Old Seeds Fresh

 If you don’t use up all of your seed packets, store them in an airtight container with silica packets to keep them fresh for next year.
 The silica packets prevent the seeds from germinating or getting moldy.
-Plus, check out these 10 seriously useful gardening tips every beginner needs to know.

 Clean Furnace and Air Conditioning Filters Regularly